Devastation Evoker DPS Easy Mode — Dragonflight 10.2

 The priority system for Devastation Evoker is not very complicated as a whole, as you are focusing on two or three short cooldown abilities and filling the gaps with Living Flame.
-However, when you delay any of your empowered abilities everything starts to become desynchronized and this will be noticeable on your overall damage.
+However, when you delay any of your empowered abilities everything starts to become desynchronized, and this will be noticeable in your overall damage.

 - Cast Fire Breath at empower level 1.

 - If you have Shattering Star use this before Eternity Surge.